 \begin{proposition} \begin{enumerate}[1.] \item We have quasi-isomorphisms

 \item With these identifications, the pairing \eqref{eq:PDsimpler} is induced by the pairing of complexes

 \end{enumerate} \end{proposition}

-\begin{proof} \begin{enumerate}[1.] \item The second quasi-isomorphism, without the complex conjugation, is standard and is proved in the same way as the more classical holomorphic variant, see e.g. \cite[Proposition 8.18]{voisin}.
+\begin{proof} \begin{enumerate}[1.] \item We first justify the second quasi-isomorphism.
+The fact that the inclusion of $\Omega^\bullet_X(\log D)$ inside $j_*\A^\bullet_U$ is a quasi-isomorphism is classical (see \cite[Proposition 3.13]{deligneequadiff} or \cite[Proposition 8.18]{voisin}) and one can prove that the inclusion of $\Omega^\bullet_X(\log D)$ inside $\A^\bullet_X(\log D)$ is a quasi-isomorphism thanks to a Dolbeault complex argument as in the case $D=\varnothing$ (see the proof of \cite[Lemma 8.13]{voisin}).
 Complex conjugation is an automorphism of $j_*\A^\bullet_U$ and our claim follows.
 Regarding the first quasi-isomorphism, we note that the inclusion $j_!\A^\bullet_U \hookrightarrow \A^\bullet_X(\log D)(-D)$ is an isomorphism on restricting to $U$.
 Thus, we simply need to prove that the cohomology sheaf of the complex $\A^\bullet_X(\log D)(-D)$ vanishes at a point of $D$.
+(Note that this complex is therefore locally acyclic, as opposed to the complex $\A^\bullet_X$, to which the usual Poincar\'e lemma applies, which has cohomology in degree zero.)
 This is a local statement and we reduce to the case where $X=\{(z_1,\ldots,z_n)\in\CC^n\; , \; |z_i|<1\}$ is a polydisk and $D=\{z_1\cdots z_s=0\}$ is a union of coordinate hyperplanes, with $s\geq 1$.
 Following the classical proof of the Poincar\'{e} lemma (see e.g. \cite[\S 4]{bottandtu}), we produce a contracting homotopy $h$ for the complex $\Gamma(X,\A^\bullet_X(\log D)(-D))$.
 An element $\nu$ of this complex can be uniquely written as a linear combination of forms

 with $I$ and $J$ subsets of $\{1,\ldots,n\}$ (we use the shorthand notations $dz_I=\bigwedge_{i\in I}dz_i$ and $d\overline{z}_J=\bigwedge_{j\in J}d\overline{z}_j$) and $f$ a smooth function such that $f/z_i$ is smooth on $X$ for every $i\in \{1,\ldots,s\}\min I$.
 We set